Bob Gaudio: The Four Seasons Era

-In 1960, after a failed audition at a bowling establishment in Union Township, called the "4 Seasons", songwriter/pianist Gaudio shook hands with lead singer Valli and formed the Four Seasons Partnership, and Gaudio, Valli, Tommy DeVito, and Nick Massi became The Four Seasons.
+In 1960, after a failed audition at a bowling establishment in Union Township called the "4 Seasons", songwriter/pianist Gaudio shook hands with lead singer Frankie Valli forming "the Four Seasons Partnership", so Gaudio, Valli, Tommy DeVito, and Nick Massi became The Four Seasons band.

+In 1962, Valli and Gaudio shook hands on a side deal as well.
+As Gaudio told Time years later, "We said: ‘Neither one of us knows where we’re going to wind up, but maybe we should hedge our bets.
+You get 50% of me, and I get 50% of you‘".
+The partners eventually "divided well over $50 million on the strength of their original handshake".

-Gaudio wrote the Seasons' first No. 1 hit, "Sherry", 15 minutes before a group rehearsal in 1962.
-With producer Bob Crewe often assisting with lyrics, Gaudio wrote a string of subsequent hits for the Seasons, including "Big Girls Don't Cry", "Walk Like a Man", "Dawn (Go Away)", "Ronnie", "Rag Doll", "Save It for Me", "Big Man in Town", "Bye Bye Baby", "Girl Come Running", "Beggin'", and "Can't Take My Eyes Off You" (the first big success under Valli's name as a solo performer).
-Crewe/Gaudio compositions also became major hits for other artists, including the Tremeloes ("Silence Is Golden", originally the B-side of the Four Seasons' "Rag Doll"), The Osmonds ("The Proud One", originally recorded as a Valli solo single) and the Walker Brothers ("The Sun Ain't Gonna Shine Anymore", another Valli single).
+Gaudio wrote the Four Seasons' first No. 1 hit, "Sherry", 15 minutes before a group rehearsal in 1962.
+With producer Bob Crewe often assisting with lyrics, Gaudio wrote a string of subsequent hits for the band, including "Big Girls Don't Cry", "Walk Like a Man", "Dawn (Go Away)", "Ronnie", "Rag Doll", "Save It for Me", "Big Man in Town", "Bye Bye Baby", "Girl Come Running", "Beggin'", and "Can't Take My Eyes Off You" (the first big success under Valli's name as a solo performer).
+Crewe/Gaudio compositions also became major hits for other artists, including The Tremeloes ("Silence Is Golden", originally the B-side of the Four Seasons' "Rag Doll"), The Osmonds ("The Proud One", originally recorded as a Valli solo single) and The Walker Brothers ("The Sun Ain't Gonna Shine Anymore", another Valli single).